turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 ## Testing Thunks

 So, think back to last week when we were testing `mapDispatchToProps`...
 What were we actually testing?
 Testing thunks is going to be very similar.
 We don't actually want to test dispatch (we didn't write dispatch).
-So we probably want to mock dispatch and just test that it was called with the correct action.
+So we're probably going to want to mock dispatch and just test that it was called with the correct action.
+That doesn't sound so bad, right?

+Let's start with `fetchStaff`.
+What is the first action that gets dispatched?
+Are we doing anything asynchronous at this point?
+Nope!
+We're just dispatching `isLoading` right before we kick off our network request.
+We already said we were going to mock dispatch, so the only other mock we need is just a url.

+First things first...
+We need to import `fetchStaff` and `fetchBios` (it gets called in `fetchStaff`) and all of our synchronous actions that get dispatched (`isLoading`, `hasErrored`, and `staffFetchDataSuccess`).

+With the help of `redux-thunk`, when we call `fetchStaff` with our mockUrl, we are returned a function that then takes dispatch as an argument.
+We then call that function, passing it our mockDispatch.
+Now we can expect that our mockDispatch was called with `isLoading(true)`.

 ```javascript
 // thunks/__tests__/fetchStaff.js